-It’s late August.
-And in Minnesota, we’re all too aware that summer will soon give way to winter.
-We have two predominant seasons here: summer and winter.
+In Minnesota, we’re all too aware that we have two predominant seasons here: summer and winter.
 But it’s the length of winter that reminds us to enjoy every hour of that season without coats, summer.
 For that reason, we’ve been saving up for a couple years to finish out our backyard to create an additional living space.
 We live on a long, narrow city lot, just across the highway from downtown Minneapolis.
 Judging from the before photo of our backyard, everyone thought the space was a lost cause (outside myself).
 It’s amazing what a little structure and forethought can do to transform a space.

 For our backyard, we wanted a space that felt modern yet cozy, like our home.
 But we also wanted it to feel like Minnesota, our location on the map, which grows wild and lush in the summer.
 Here’s a couple tips for accomplishing your modern backyard makeover where ever you are.
 It’s never too early to start thinking about it.

 Consider the function(s) of the space.
 Before even thinking about the perfect table and chairs, understand how the space will be used.
 For our backyard, I wanted to be able to eat, cook food (let’s be honest, cook pizza), and relax with a cup of coffee or a book.
 I recommend thinking through this long before breaking ground.
 If you decide to work with a landscape designer, this should be the first thing they ask you—how do you want the space to function.
 Good design starts with understanding how the space will be used.